If you’re planning your first time visit to Paris, then you are probably thinking about what to do, what to expect, when to go and where to stay.

 - The ‘Gift’ You Have To Pay For: This is where someone seems to give you something, such as a rose or a friendship bracelet, but then they will demand payment (or someone else might be trying to pickpocket you as you’re distracted).
 It’s best to assume no gifts from strangers are free, so just politely decline

-- The Spilled Change Scam: this is where someone who is begging on the street will spill their money pot as you walk by.
+- The Spilled Change / Clear Cup Scam: This is where someone who is begging on the street will spill their money pot as you walk by.
+They might have used a clear cup in order to make it harder to see.
 You might think it was your fault so you’ll try to help gather the coins etc. But it could be that this is a ploy to guilt you into giving them more money or distract you while someone else steals from you.
 Step clear of any begging cups or pots so that this won’t happen to you.

 7. Check Opening Times For Museums and Restaurants